 Dragon Fruit Pollination

-Many dragon fruit varieties are self-pollinating, but there are some that require cross-pollination.
-If your dragon fruit is unable to self-pollinate, you’ll need to grow two or more dragon fruit plants closely for cross-pollination.
+Many dragon fruit varieties are self-pollinating, but some require cross-pollination.
+If your dragon fruit is unable to self-pollinate, you’ll need to grow two or more dragon fruit plants carefully for cross-pollination.
 As dragon fruit flowers are nocturnal, its pollination depends on moths and bats.
 For assurance, you can also do this at night.

 Also Read: How to Grow Mango Tree